embodied metaphors in origami

 Screenshot of Vivid (source)

 However, even if crazily expensive from a computational point of view, a more elegant approach of reverse engineering a state of understanding might be the following.
 Find the paragraphs which, if concatenated and fed to a language model through prompt engineering, most reduce the perplexity on a description of the target concept.
 If my target is to perfectly understand how a voltage-controlled oscillator (VCO) works in a modular synth, then this imaginary system with infinite computational resources would find me the few paragraphs on the web which most effectively make VCO descriptions predictable, and by extension, easy to understand.
-It’s a more general, albeit probably unfeasible due to its brute-force nature, path to finding the right folds.
+It’s a more general, albeit probably infeasible due to its brute-force nature, path to finding the right folds.
 However, it could be used in a restricted way to merely work with a pre-filtered list of candidates.
 This could enable a goal-driven version of the nutritional label for food for thought I’m currently working on.

 This was a slightly rambling, but unexpectedly fun piece to write.
 I hope this article helps communicate how pervasive embodied metaphors are in our day-to-day business, and also how much unexplored potential there is in squeezing informational juice out of unlikely experiential fruit.